Zeioth/hyprshotgun/README.md

 ```

 ## Why hyprshotgun
-Because it sounds rad as fuck.
+Because it sounds rad as fuck, and the original name was [taken already](https://github.com/Gustash/Hyprshot).